I'm a Caribbeanist.

 I got my PhD in Anthropology from American University in Washington DC in 2010.
 I was a magazine writer before that with media and editorial projects in Trinidad but also freelance work too.
-I did a Masters in Anthropology and Cultural Process at Goldsmiths College, University of London.
+I did a Masters in Anthropology and Cultural Process at Goldsmiths College, University of London in 1999-2000.
 I started out with a BA in Social Anthropology from the University of Sussex.

 From a Caribbean, global South perspective I am most interested in how cultural and economic processes extend over long periods of time in the service of various systems of power.

 My main theoretical focus is coloniality and the punishment of capital via the study of such areas such as: structural class analysis; class and culture; race, class, and colourism; inequality; social change and the state; spectacle, carnival, and sport; popular culture; social and economic justice; power, elites, and white-collar crime; culture and politics; criminal justice systems; and masculinities and violence.

 My dissertation was a social history of race, class and culture in urban Trinidad with a specific focus on Woodbrook, Carnival, and Violence.
 It provided examples of cultural connections between the different political and economic climates/structures/eras of Colonialism, Post Colonialism and Neo Colonialism in Trinidad.
 The book ‘Growing up Woodbrook - A Tapestry of Then and Now: An Amazing Square Mile in History’, i authored and published in 2022 was partly framed around that PhD work.
 Get it here